 3) Permit Tracking: The Planning Department is also pursuing the development of an integrated permit tracking system to coordinate and streamline planning and building permitting processes.
 This system will establish a single intake application system for all Planning and Building cases to provide early and comprehensive information to applicants, and should have a significant effect on processing time.
-The new Permit & Project Tracking System (PPTS) is scheduled to launch in Fall 2014.
+The new Permit & Project Tracking System (PPTS) was launched in Fall 2014.